Ad Auctions for LLMs via Retrieval Augmented Generation

 \paragraph{Auction design}To define an auction under the RAG framework, we must specify ad selection probabilities given submitted bids, along with prices for ads that are selected.
 We assume that RAG provides baseline ad selection probabilities $P_\eta(a_i | x)$ given a query $x$; these are the probabilities that should hold if all ads bid equally, so that there is no reason to prefer any ad based on the bids.
-We make the following important assumption that the retrieval component is calibrated to the expected clicks an ad $i$ would receive under query $x$, \ie click through rate (ctr).\footnote{The retrieval component can be calibrated using a number of standard methods, such as Platt scaling or Bayesian binning~\citep{platt1999probabilistic,naeini2015obtaining}.} \begin{assumption}[Calibrated Retriever] Let $C_i$ be the binary event that ad $i$ is clicked.
-We assume that $\ctr_i := \mathbf{E}[C_i | x] = \sum_{y_i} \mathbf{E}[C_i | x, y_i] \, P(y_i|x) \propto P_\eta(a_i | x) =: q_i$ where $y_i$ is the output generated from the query $x$ with the ad $a_i$. \end{assumption} For ad retrieval purposes, the system could allocate according to $\mathbf{E}[C_i | x, y_i]$ after observing the output $y_i$ generated by conditioning on each ad $i$.
+We make the following important assumption that the retrieval component is calibrated to the expected clicks an ad $a_i$ would receive under query $x$, \ie its click-through rate ($\ctr_i$).\footnote{The retrieval component can be calibrated using a number of standard methods, such as Platt scaling or Bayesian binning~\citep{platt1999probabilistic,naeini2015obtaining}.
+We also refer to \cite{mcmahan2013ad} and \cite{graepel2010web} for descriptions of actual click-through rate estimation systems at Google and Microsoft using calibration via isotonic regression.} \begin{assumption}[Calibrated Retriever] Let $C_i$ be the binary event that ad $i$ is clicked.
+We assume that $\ctr_i := \mathbf{E}[C_i | x] = \sum_{y_i} \mathbf{E}[C_i | x, y_i] \, P(y_i|x) \propto P_\eta(a_i | x) =: q_i$ where $y_i$ is the output generated from the query $x$ augmented with the ad $a_i$. \end{assumption} For ad retrieval purposes, the system could allocate according to $\mathbf{E}[C_i | x, y_i]$ after observing the output $y_i$ generated by conditioning on each ad $i$.